MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ### Create a service connection in AKS with Service Connector

-In this section, you create a service connection between the AKS cluster and the Azure SQL Database using Microsoft Entra Workload ID with Service Connector.
-This connection allows the AKS cluster to access the Azure SQL Database without using SQL authentication.
+In this section, you create a service connection between the AKS cluster and the Azure Database for PostgreSQL Flexible Server using Microsoft Entra Workload ID with Service Connector.
+This connection allows the AKS cluster to access the Azure Database for PostgreSQL Flexible Server without using SQL authentication.

 Run the following commands to create a connection between the AKS cluster and the PostgreSQL database using Microsoft Entra Workload ID with Service Connector.
-For more information, see [Create a service connection in AKS with Service Connector (preview)](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?tabs=azure-cli&pivots=workload-id#create-a-service-connection-in-aks-with-service-connector-preview).

 ```azurecli
 # Register the Service Connector and Kubernetes Configuration resource providers